 Doctor Who is among my earliest memories; I remember a scene from “The Power of the Daleks” and recall playing with the Dalek Shooting Game and a Herts Plastic Moulders Dalek as a young child.
 However, I can trace my decision to collect Doctor Who merchandise to the day my father brought home the first issue of Countdown in February 1971.
 Over the subsequent 45 years, I have added books and toys, magazines and newspapers, advertising and point-of-sale items, records and videos - pretty much anything that features Doctor Who.
 And I continue to search for rare and unusual items.

 We are happy to receive comments or answer questions.

-This collection would be very much smaller were it not for my friendships with other prominent collectors and dealers, most notably Phil Bhullar, Matt Doe, Mick Hall, Dale Santos, Steven Smith, and Colin Young.
+This collection would be very much smaller were it not for my friendships with other prominent collectors, most notably Phil Bhullar, Mick Hall, Dale Santos, Steven Smith, and Colin Young.
 Thank you!